Create an Inclusive EDI Culture by Taking a Systemic Approach to Workplace Culture Change

 - Phase 2: Use connected, aligned leadership to drive adoption of new mindsets and behaviors.

-- Phase 3: Transition to a strong, sustainable, and systemic change in culture, specifically designed to support your business strategy, and assess against the baseline to measure progress.
+- Phase 3: Transition to a strong, sustainable, and systemic approach to change in culture, specifically designed to support your business strategy, and assess against the baseline to measure progress.

 We know that leadership — individual, team, and organizational — drives culture, which can make or break a strategy, merger, or business transformation.
 Our 3-phased approach to systemic change in workplace culture helps your organization assess mindsets, behaviors, and attitudes that contribute to EDI by examining these aspects as they apply to individuals, teams, and the overall organization.

 Workplace culture change can only be sustained when the entire organization is involved in the process.
 Our proprietary REAL™ framework helps companies, communities, and schools understand the dynamics of EDI in their particular organization and context — and identify specific actions they can take to help them drive desired progress.